 The second part of the park was a more traditional zoo-type experience.
 They had lots of animals (despite it being the middle of winter with snow on the ground) that were for the most part out and active.
 There also were two peacocks just roaming the grounds, doing whatever they pleased (mostly hanging out by the food court area hoping for food.
 Joke was on them, since it was closed).

 The coolest and probably most unexpected part of Bearizona was the PANTHER exhibit.

 That is a MASSIVE cat.
 It just looked so powerful strolling around its enclosure.
-Sarah and I were both surprised to see that you could actually see spots on its coat — despite looking all black, you can see slightly lighter black lines that outline its spots.
+Ashar and I were both surprised to see that you could actually see spots on its coat — despite looking all black, you can see slightly lighter black lines that outline its spots.
 You totally can’t see it in the photo of course, but it’s really neat.